DeltaRade/JDB/README.md

 ### `fetch(key)`

+fetch a value from the database and adds it to this.

  * **Parameters:** `key` — `string|number` —
  * **Returns:** `*` —

 ### `fetchArray()`

+fetch all table objects from the database directly and inserts them into an array in the form of:`[ { key:string|number,value:any } ]`

  * **Returns:** `Array<{}>` —

 ### `fetchAll()`

+fetch all table objects from the database directly

  * **Returns:** `{}` —

 # Example
 ## `Database`
 `index.js`